Date of Award

 The study found three themes as antecedents of flow (interest, isolation, and social literacy contracts); one main theme indicating flow (telepresence) with four subdimensions (vision, empathy, transformation of time, and concentration); and three themes (reading comprehension, enjoyment, and creativity) related to consequences.

 Miles, Susan E., "In the Flow: A Mixed-Methods Phenomenological Study of Optimal Experience in Adolescent Literacy" (2012).
 Education Theses, Dissertations and Projects.
-Paper 65.
+65.